TechCohort14/TA200-NFAR-Intermediate-Automation/11-muli-dimensional-arrays.md

 ## Check Your Understanding

-What are the two dimensional indexes for "Jeff"?
+What are the two dimensional indexes for "Bob"?

 ```js
 let friends = [